Sameer-Saleem1/PRODIGY_WD_05/README.md

 ### Acknowledgments
 I would like to extend my thanks to Prodigy InfoTech for providing me with this internship opportunity and assigning me the task of creating a Weather app with an attractive UI.
 It has been a rewarding experience, and I am grateful for the chance to develop my skills in web development and API integration.

 Feel free to explore the project, provide feedback, or use it as a reference for your own projects.
-If you have any questions or suggestions, please don't hesitate to contact me at [your email].
+If you have any questions or suggestions, please don't hesitate to contact me at sameersaleemq75@gmail.com

 Thank you!

-[Your Name]